minjo1234/TIL/3.Resource/CS/SAA/EC2.md

 user and user groups has two defence mechanisms

 - Strong passwords = higher security for your account
-- In AWS, you can set
+- In AWS, you can setup a password policy
+	- Set a minimum password length
+	- Require specific character types:
+		- including uppercase letters